Ariel Bybee: Performance history

 Bybee sang at the Met in every season from 1977 to 1995.
 She first earned accolades at the Met for her performance as Jenny the whore in Rise and Fall of the City of Mahagonny when she replaced Teresa Stratas on very short notice.
 Details of these performances can be found in the MET archives.
-The review by the NY Times (Harold C. Shonberg), said that “Mahagonny” is not the answer to 20th‐century opera".
+The review by the New York Times, said that “Mahagonny” is not the answer to 20th-century opera".
 The themes of pleasure, prostitution, debauchery, particularly with respect to the role of Jenny, were controversial but also resonated with themes of excess and exaggeration expressed by well-known popular musicians such as David Bowie in the 1970s.
 In the play itself, Jenny is seen waiting on multiple men who have lined up for her services and in other portions of the play, men argue over the price to spend a night with her.
 Further acclaim came from her performances as Annio in the Met's premiere of Mozart's La clemenza di Tito.

 Bybee has sung numerous leading roles at the Met including Hansel in Hänsel und Gretel, Niclausse in Les contes d'Hoffmann and Suzuki in Madama Butterfly.
 She also sang the role of Alisa on the 1982 Met telecast of Lucia di Lammermoor with Joan Sutherland.
 She made her highly successful debut at the Washington, D.C.
 Opera in a new production of Menotti's The Consul and her European opera debut as Melisande at the Sofia Music Weeks in Bulgaria.
 She made her debut with the Vienna Philharmonic (Lorin Maazel, conducting) in a concert performance of Elektra at Carnegie Hall.

 Bybee's professional talents were discovered by Maestro Maurice Abravanel of the Utah Symphony and later by Kurt Herbert Adler of the San Francisco Opera.
 Adler invited Bybee to sing in San Francisco for several seasons, during which she appeared in many roles, including the title roles in Carmen, Musetta in La bohème and Inez in La favorita.

 She first performed on the East Coast when she sang the title role of Monteverdi's Coronation of Poppea at the Tanglewood Music Festival.
 In the spring of 1985, Bybee appeared on stage with the New York City Ballet in its production of Songs of the Auvergne, and she debuted at the Ravinia Festival in Elektra conducted by James Levine.
 She made her debut in Kuhmo, Finland in Pergolesi's Stabat Mater and Vivaldi's Gloria.